jessicascarborough/432-2021/references/README.md

 ## The Books We've Read in 431 or Will Read in 432 include:

 - (431) David Spiegelhalter *The Art of Statistics* available at Amazon and other retailers.
+    - Here's [the book's website](https://dspiegel29.github.io/ArtofStatistics/) which contains R code, corrections and other materials.
 - (431) Jeffrey Leek [The Elements of Data Analytic Style](https://leanpub.com/datastyle) available via Leanpub.
 - (432) Nate Silver *The Signal and the Noise* available at Amazon and other retailers.
 - (432) Jeffrey Leek [How to be a Modern Scientist](https://leanpub.com/modernscientist) available via Leanpub.